 Bruce Daisley is European Vice-President for Twitter and host of the UK’s number one business podcast Eat Sleep Work Repeat.
 He is also a regular on the conference circuit, addressing business leaders on the main stage of the CBI Annual Conference in 2017, and at that year’s Management Today annual summit and Financial Times 125 Club, as well as at many tech industry events around Europe.
 He has been one of the Evening Standard’s 1,000 Most Influential Londoners for four years and is one of Debrett’s 500 Most Influential People in Britain.
 Campaign magazine asserted that Bruce is ‘one of the most talented people in media’.

 Liza Dalby is an anthropologist specialising in Japanese culture and the only Westerner to have become a geisha.
-She is the author of The Tale of Murasaki, Geisha and consulted on Steven Spielberg's film of Memoirs of a Geisha.
+She is the author of Tale of Murasaki and was a consultant on Rob Marshall's film of Memoirs of a Geisha.
 She lives in California with her husband and three children.

 The two halves of Sarah Dale - Dayle A. Dermatis and Sarah J. Husch - met in school nearly 30 years ago.
 A mutual love of the written word, bad jokes, and the rock group Styx kept their friendship together through international moves, marriages, children, and general life mayhem.
 It was only a matter of time before they succumbed to writing fiction together.